EEEManchester/drone_build_tutorial/4_Experiment_ROS_Communication_Pi_BaseStation.md

-# ROS communiction through WIFI between onboard computer and base station
+# ROS communication through WIFI between onboard computer and base station

 ## 1 Install ROS and ROS pkgs for onboard computer
 ### 1.1 Install ROS
 - for team members, please skip this step
-- for Ubuntu or Ubuntu Mate, please refoer to [ROS Installation](http://wiki.ros.org/ROS/Installation).
+- for Ubuntu or Ubuntu Mate, please refer to [ROS Installation](http://wiki.ros.org/ROS/Installation).

-- for Rapsberry Pi OS,
+- for Raspberry Pi OS,
     -   ROS Melodic is still possible to be installed on Raspberry Pi with Raspbian Buster following a different approach [ROSberryPi/Installing ROS Melodic on the Raspberry Pi](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Melodic%20on%20the%20Raspberry%20Pi).

-    - A tutorial to install Melodic on Rapsberry Pi OS is given [here](https://www.linkedin.com/pulse/easiest-way-install-ros-melodic-raspberrypi-4-shubham-nandi/).
+    - A tutorial to install Melodic on Raspberry Pi OS is given [here](https://www.linkedin.com/pulse/easiest-way-install-ros-melodic-raspberrypi-4-shubham-nandi/).
 ### 1.2 Install mavros
 - for team members, please skip this step
 - for others, please ref to Section Simulation_ROS.